 Denial: The applicant is denied admission to AUA.

 Deferred: An applicant is deferred and moved to the following admissions deadline for further consideration.
-Prior to this deadline, the applicant may submit new information that may augment his/her application for Admission to Undergraduate Study.
+Prior to this deadline, the applicant may submit new information that may augment his/her application for Admission to Undergraduate Studies.
 Applicants who are deferred will receive an updated Admission Status Letter during the notification period of the next deadline.

+Disqualification: An applicant can be denied admission or disqualified due to plagiarized content, falsified/misleading information or any other unacceptable practice as stipulated in the Undergraduate Admissions policies.
+The UAC reserves the right to deny admission to any applicant at its own discretion if the applicant fails to exhibit exemplary personal conduct prior to enrollment.

-4. Reapplication Process
+3. Reapplication Process

-Applicants whose applications were previously denied, technically ineligible, or incomplete are allowed to reapply within the same admission cycle only if they have new (updated) English or Math proficiency test scores; without these updates, reapplication will not be allowed in the same admission cycle, and the applicant has to wait for the coming year.
+Applicants whose applications were previously denied, technically ineligible, or incomplete are allowed to reapply to the same program within the same admission cycle only if they have new (higher) English or Math proficiency test scores; without these updates, the applicant has to wait for the upcoming year to reapply.

+The applicant has the right to reapply to another program of interest with the same credentials for the same admission cycle.

 Accepted applicants who did not enroll at AUA nor deferred their offer of admission must also reapply for the coming academic year.
-Reapplications will be reviewed by the UAC, and must be submitted by the published admission deadline dates.
+Reapplications will be reviewed by the UAC, and must be submitted by the published admission deadlines.

-Reapplicants applying for admission within the same academic year with new test scores do not need to resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with their initial application for Admission to Undergraduate Study.
+Reapplicants applying for admission within the same academic year with new test scores do not need to resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with their initial application for Admission to Undergraduate Studies.

-5. Verification of Credentials
+4. Verification of Credentials